 This is where private health insurance can fill the gaps and give you more choice over treatment.

-*If you are a resident of Queensland or Tasmania you don’t have to pay ambulance costs as it’s covered by your taxes.
+*If you are a resident of Queensland or Tasmania, you don’t have to pay ambulance costs as it’s covered by your taxes.

 What is private health insurance?